getify/foi-lang/formalization-work/Foi-Specification.md

 first evidence-bearing call, while §6.13.3 resolves an undeclared function's effect surface separately at each call site.
 Whether the two should reconcile, and in which direction, is undecided.

-**Empty `< >` typing.** The type-level representation of a value polymorphic between Record and Tuple slots (§1.5.5, §2.14.5).
-Operational semantics are settled; the type-level treatment is open.

-**Coverage-gap diagnostic.** The optional check §5 describes as §9-gated: deciding coverage of a dependent match requires enumerating a type's inhabitants, and deciding tautology over independent clause conditions requires reasoning about those conditions' types.

 ## §10 Runtime Bootstrap